 - The Class ID field should be filled with an integer from 0 to 15 representing the ID of the class. - The Network field should indicate the hosts of what network are to be treated as belonging to the given class.
-The network should be specified in the Classless Inter-Domain Routing format, for example, 212.95.68.0/255.255.255.0. - The sign allows you to add another Class ID/Network line, where you can either define an additional class or an additional network for an already existing class.
-In the latter case you will have two or more lines with one and the same class ID, but different networks. - The icon allows you to delete the given Class ID/Network line.
+The network should be specified in the Classless Inter-Domain Routing format, for example, 212.95.68.0/255.255.255.0 for IPv4 or address or 3ffe:1900:4545:3:200:f8ff:fe21:0000/112 for IPv6. - The sign allows you to add another Class ID/Network line, where you can either define an additional class or an additional network for an already existing class.
+In the latter case you will have two or more lines with one and the same class ID, but different networks. - The X icon allows you to delete the given Class ID/Network line.